Fithos/tgp/README.md

 ## Terminology

-**Task**: *tgp* considers as task every subtype of the interfaces java.lang.Runnable and java.util.concurrent.Callable, or the abstract class java.util.concurrent.ForkJoinTask.
+**Task**: *tgp* considers as task every subtype of the interfaces java.lang.Runnable and java.util.concurrent.Callable, or of the abstract class java.util.concurrent.ForkJoinTask.

 **Task Granularity**: task granularity represents the amount of work carried out by each parallel task.
 In *tgp*, task granularity is defined as all the computations performed in the dynamic extent of the methods Runnable.run, Callable.call, and ForkJoinTask.exec, that are collectively known as *execution methods*.